 - Colitis: occurs 25% of patients treated with ipilimumab and

 - Pneumonitis: also potentially life-threatening, may be seen in 2% to 5% of patients treated with ICIs.
 Symptoms may prompt evaluation with computed tomographic imaging - revealing ground glass opacities and/or interstitial thickening, High-dose steroids (1-2 mg/kg/d) are indicated in symptomatic patients.

 - Cutaneous: up to 30% of patients treated with ICIs and include pruritus, acneiform rash, and toxic epidermal necrolysis.
-Blisters or mucosal involvement are rare (<1%) but suggest a bullous disorder or Stevens-Johnson syndrome and require prompt dermatology evaluation and high-dose steroids.
+Blisters or mucosal involvement are rare (

 - Endocrine Dysfunction: Hypophysitis (pituitary inflammation) is one of the more common AE with anti–CTLA-4 therapy (up to 10% incidence), but is rarely seen with other ICIs.
 Patients with hypophysitis present with signs and symptoms of adrenal insufficiency, such as hypotension and fatigue and headaches.
 Hypothyroidism occurs in up to 20% of treated patients, is often preceded by asymptomatic inflammatory thyroiditis, and requires thyroid hormone replacement.
 Hyperthyroidism is less common, may be transient and followed by hypothyroidism.

 - Hepatitis: seen in 1% of patients prescribed anti‐PD1/PD‐L1 agents and 10% of patients prescribed anti-CTLA-4 agents.